 What is Early Puberty?

-Early puberty is when your son starts showing the first signs of puberty before he is 9 years old.
+Early puberty is when your daughter starts showing the first signs of puberty before she is 8 years old.
 This can be normal, but might require evaluation by a pediatric endocrinologist (hormone doctor).

 What is Normal Puberty?

 Normal puberty is when children’s bodies start to grow and develop into young adult bodies.
-Boys usually start to go through puberty between the ages of 9-14 years.
-When your son starts to go through puberty, his gonads (testes) and adrenal glands (glands that sit on top of the kidneys) release hormones.
-These hormones cause the first signs of puberty, which are an increase in the size of the testes and length of the penis, body odor, underarm hair, pubic hair and acne (pimples).
-Over time, boys will develop later signs of puberty, such as increased muscle mass, stronger bones, voice deepening and a growth spurt.
+Girls usually start to go through puberty between the ages of 8-13 years.
+When your daughter starts to go through puberty, her gonads (ovaries) and adrenal glands (glands that sit on top of the kidneys) release hormones.
+These hormones cause the first signs of puberty, which are breast development, body odor, underarm hair, pubic hair and acne (pimples).
+Over time, girls will develop later signs of puberty, such as a growth spurt followed by starting their menstrual periods.

 There are 2 types of puberty that make up the entire pubertal process.
 These are: